 This fits in well with the high standards Howard have set as Graze’s cuisine is inspired by Nature and created with Love while only organic self-grown vegetables or by their local partners are used.
 Other ingredients are selected for their quality.

 We shared a fresh pot of mussels as a main with crusty homemade bread and it was more than ample for two.
 The mussels were cooked the French way, Moules a la Crème, in white wine, with fresh cream and a hint of garlic.

 Caplan in the meanwhile with his soothing voice and great musical ability provided the classic unobtrusive but perfect background which made every minute spent at Graze memorable.

 Then a Spicy Chicken Pate with freshly baked ciabatta served with a green salad followed.
 Slowly, my palate adjusted from the garlicky mussels to the more peppery flavours of the pate and then suddenly my whole was engulfed with a taste sensation which is slightly hot but ooh so nice; enjoyable enough to ask for more.

 The Ozzies left but other couples stayed long after finishing their meals taking in Kaplan’s music; this could well become a trend as the news of what’s happening at Graze spreads.

-Besides an extensive menu with mouthwatering dishes, Graze also offers regular daily specials including fresh line fish caught on the day; this being one of their Famous House Specialities.
+Besides an extensive menu of mouthwatering dishes, Graze also offers regular daily specials including fresh line fish caught on the day; this being one of their Famous House Specialities.

 Said Howard, “All dishes are freshly prepared for your enjoyment so please be patient as they may take up to 20 mins to serve but you won’t be disappointed!”

-Graze are pleased to announce that Ant Caplan will be playing in the garden at GRAZE again this Saturday 11 November 2017 from 12 noon to 3 so call Nick on 046 624 8095 and book your table in the garden at GRAZE……
+Graze are pleased to announce that Ant Caplan will be playing in the garden every Saturday from 12 noon to 3 until January 6, so call Nick on 046 624 8095 to book your table in the garden at GRAZE……